 Most Repeated Accountancy Board Questions in Accounting Ratios (CBSE Class 12)

-The board recycles the same five question shapes.
-The PDF works each one in full; the abbreviated versions below show the pattern and the mark split.
+The board recycles the same five question shapes; these short versions show the pattern.

 Q4 (2022, 4 marks).
 Calculate inventory turnover and average collection period.